SysKitTeam/docs-bp/monitoring-and-logging/usage-and-health-log-path.md

 ---
-title: Usage and Health Log Path
-author: Aleksandar Draskovic
-description: >-
-  Usage and Health Log Path best practices report by SPDocKit determines whether the SharePoint Usage and Health Log Files are stored on the primary drive.
+description: Usage and Health Log Path best practices report by SPDocKit determines whether the SharePoint Usage and Health Log Files are stored on the primary drive.
-date: 20/6/17
-tags: >-
-  Windows SharePoint Services 3.0,SharePoint Server 2007,SharePoint Foundation 2010,SharePoint Server 2010,SharePoint Foundation 2013,SharePoint Server
-  2013,SharePoint Server 2016
 ---

 # Usage and Health Log Path